schwartzlab-methods/CellNEST/vignette/split_graph_option.md

+We run CellNEST with "split" option in case of very high number of cells (single-cell resolution, Visium HD, Xenium, MERFISH, etc.) or low GPU memory issue.
 We will use LUAD sample for explaining the split graph option.
 LUAD sample is provided in a non-Visium format.
 In such cases, it is recommended to convert the format to anndata.
 Let us assume we have downloaded the LUAD sample into a directory "CellNEST/data/LUAD_GSM5702473_TD1/".
 It comes as a *mtx format, so following script can be run to convert it to anndata format (assuming that your current working directory is CellNEST):